Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Port Pirie Surrounds, placing the area among the bottom 25% of areas assessed nationally

-This suggests that new supply is meeting or exceeding demand, providing ample buyer choice and potential for future population growth.
-The average expected construction cost of new dwellings was $265,000, which is below regional levels, indicating more affordable housing options.
-In FY26, $3.1 million in commercial approvals have been registered.
-Compared to the rest of South Australia, Port Pirie Surrounds has 74.0% more new home approvals per capita.
-However, development activity has moderated recently.
+This suggests that new supply is meeting or exceeding demand, providing ample buyer choice and creating capacity for population growth beyond current forecasts.
+The average expected construction cost value of new dwellings was $209,000, which is under regional levels, indicating more accessible housing choices for buyers.
+In FY26, around $3.1 million in commercial approvals have been registered, demonstrating the area's primarily residential nature.
+Compared to Rest of SA, Port Pirie Surrounds has 74.0% more new home approvals per person, which should provide buyers with ample choice.
+However, development activity has moderated in recent periods.

 Frequently Asked Questions - Development